DevelopersHawai/nodeJS_SocialMediaSite/README.md

 ..
 Latest branch was recorded [here](https://github.com/Hawaiideveloper/nodeJS_SocialMediaSite/branches)

-What you ou will need to get started is:
+What you  will need to get started is:
 - [ ] Node.js
 - [ ] Database connection called [MongoDB](https://www.mongodb.com/cloud/atlas)
 - [ ] an "env" file that has your code based enviromental variables.